Where Research is a Delight!

 G.O.
 Shepherd’s office stood at the Biltmore Ave. entrance to the Kenilworth neighborhood, a stone structure that was torn down around 1997.
 The Kenilworth Inn, built in 1917, and the Fontainebleau development on Lake Kenilworth were two of his concerns.

 Shepherd became a skilled photographer, which surely contributed to his success in advertising.
 Here his photograph documents the construction of the Kenilworth Lake dam, circa 1925.

 Once the dam was completed, Kenilworth Lake began to fill.
 Caption on back of this photo: “View of Lake Kenilworth, showing new homes, Feb.
 9, 1926.”
 An arrow points to the house under construction for the Shepherd family at 6 Plymouth Circle.

 The Kenilworth police force poses in front of the Kenilworth Town Hall.
 Son G.O.
-Shepherd Jr. reported that earlier, G.O. and Emie Shepherd lived in the log structure soon after their marriage in 1921.
+Shepherd Jr. reported that his parents, G.O. and Emie Shepherd, lived in the log structure soon after their marriage in 1921.